BIKES YOU’VE NEVER SEEN BEFORE: 1975 YAMAHA TWIN-CYLINDER YZ125

 In 1976 Kelvin Franks started working on an identical project, using a Franks Honda CR125 frame with a Yamaha TA125 twin engine.
 Mike Bell was the man assigned to race it.
 Mike said about racing the twin, “It was an experimental Franks Yamaha TA125 twin that Kelvin Franks had me race at Irwindale Raceway in 1976.
 The engine snapped a rod heading for the biggest jump on the track, throwing me over the bars in a hurry!
 It was tough to get that thing out of a corner, but when it hit the sweet spot of the powerband it was a rocket ship.
 Fun and scary!”

-Mike raced it only that one time at Irwindale and it to got pushed to the back of the race shop and forgotten until now.
+Mike raced it only that one time at Irwindale and it to got pushed to the back of the race shop and forgotten.